If you purchase an independently reviewed product or service through a link on our website, STYLECASTER may receive an affiliate commission.

 Our mission at STYLECASTER is to bring style to the people, and we only feature products we think you’ll love as much as we do.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.

 Make a strong statement with a super luxurious velvet sofa.
 This eye-catching piece will essentially serve as your centerpiece.
 No matter your style or aesthetic, there’s a couch for you.

-A tufted sofa in rich green adds drama to the room without making it feel too formal.
+in rich green adds drama to the room without making it feel too formal.